 Members of the LL.M. in Trial Advocacy program must hold a J.D. or the equivalent from an ABA accredited law school and be admitted to practice or have taken the Bar and awaiting results.
 Admission is selective, based upon grades, experience and interest in advocacy.
 Class size is limited to ensure effective teaching.

 Step 2: Submit Required Documents

-Applicants may submit their resume or CV online or as a hard-copy document.
+Applicants should submit their resume or CV online.

 Your law school should send a sealed transcript to our office.
-Sealed transcripts sent by the student with an application are also accepted.
 Opened transcripts or student copies will not be accepted.